General enquiries: 0800 326 5559

 One of the reasons living with an addiction can be so difficult is that it becomes an isolating experience.
 For those whose lives have been taken over by the substance to a point it just feels like them and the drug or drink, perception becomes blinkered.

 You might want to stop using substances more than anything.
-You’ll know deeper than anyone how hard it is.
+You’ll know deeper than anyone how hard it is to stop binge drinking or break away from drug use.
 The truth is, addiction needs to be treated.

-As an illness, there are medical, psychological, and holistic treatments.
+As an illness, there are a wide selection of medical, physical and talking therapies available at alcohol and drug rehab.
 As an individual, there are ones that will suit you more than others.
 It’s not up to you to figure that out.
 It’s up to the professionals.

-To find a drug and alcohol rehab in Barnes where you get the best support for your needs, call OK Rehab on 0800 326 5559.
+To find a drug and alcohol rehab in Barnes where you get the best support to help you reach sobriety, call the OK Rehab team on 0800 326 5559.

 We aim to make this moment of your life smoother and to provide all the useful information you need about rehab services, programmes, and treatments.